 Windows 10 ESU Ends October 2026: Your Real Options

 Windows 10 Extended Security Updates run out on 13 October 2026 for Year 1 enrolments.
-Here are the real costs of ESU, upgrading, or replacing — in plain English.
+The real cost of ESU, upgrading, or replacing.

 Nerdster Team